cleveland-metroparks/GIS-Update/README.md

 ## Upcoming Travel and Presentations
 * Serving on UN World Food Program Drone Committee
 * Request for OpenDroneMap workshop by UN, planning underway
+  * Will receive some nominal funding to cover workshop